sawork-2022-attic/aw04-AlwaysSmiling2000/README.md

 I've seen the discussion about whether to implement the add/remove operation in original webpos application.
 However, I have finished this assignment at that time and decided not to refactor it anyway.

 As an alternative, the demo here will support add/remove a message to further illustrate the data consistency in scalable web applications.
-You can check out the correctness.
+You can check for correctness by starting two server instances, a haproxy server and a redis server (using configuration files provided here).